BreakingBytes/breakingbytes.github.io/content/Climbing-life-lessons-risk.md

 an often uncertain world, and to realize that as conditions change, I can re-evaluate my risk and make different choices.
 You can too.
 Thanks for reading!

+If you like this Climbing Life Lesson, check out this one on [Offwidths]({filename}Climbing-life-lessons-offwidths.md) or why it's better to stick with the plan rather than making last minute changes.

-My Notes:
+## My Notes:
-x Any event has a distribution of possible outcomes, some that are more favorable than others and some that are definitely undesirable. x The distribution might not be random, in other words some outcomes might be more likely than others. x Risk assessment is a measure of the possibility of favorable and undesirable outcomes.
-- Each person's or party's tolerance for risk is a choice that depends on trade offs between the chances of favorable vs. undesired outcomes.
-- changing conditions force you to reavaluate the rist and make new choices.
-- Sometimes conditions and risk can change quickly, leaving you exposed to greater risk.
+x Any event has a distribution of possible outcomes, some that are more favorable than others and some that are definitely undesirable. x The distribution might not be random, in other words some outcomes might be more likely than others. x Risk assessment is a measure of the possibility of favorable and undesirable outcomes. x Each person's or party's tolerance for risk is a choice that depends on trade offs between the chances of favorable vs. undesired outcomes. x changing conditions force you to reavaluate the rist and make new choices. x Sometimes conditions and risk can change quickly, leaving you exposed to greater risk.
 - Exposure in theoretical terms is a measure of the level risk you've accepted but in practical terms it's measured in how far or long it will take to escape danger and get to help.
 - climbing in the mountains automatically increases your exposure because it can be difficult to escape the rock safely.
 - climbing in the backcountry can increase exposure significantly because in addition to a safe retreat you may also need to hike and drive significant distances before you can get help.